codahale/veil-go/README.md

 property of sending no values in cleartext: the ephemeral public key is encrypted with the static shared secret before sending.

+Plaintexts are sequences of byte arrays, which allows `veil.hpke` to push message content boundaries into the STROBE protocol.
+If decryption is attempted with different message boundaries, it will fail to authenticate.

 #### `veil.mres`

 `veil.mres` implements the multi-recipient encryption system for encrypted Veil messages.
-Messages are encrypted with a random DEK, and copies of the DEK and a MAC of the ciphertext are encrypted in footers with `veil.hpke`.
+Messages are encrypted with a random DEK, and copies of the MAC, the DEK, and the message length are encrypted in footers with `veil.hpke`.
 Random padding can be prepended to the footers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted footers is appended to the end.

 To decrypt, readers seek backwards in the ciphertext, looking for a decryptable footer.
 Having found